foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 Also use cases from teams require multiple datasets and even multiple data files in a dataset.

-Futher requirements from teams is to have a way to interleave datasets at run time by specifying static weights to mix different datasets which is also not supported by the code yet.
+Further requirements from teams is to have a way to interleave datasets at run time by specifying static weights to mix different datasets which is also not supported by the code yet.

 Finally other requirements are to have preprocesing support for multiple modalities of data (starting with Image first) and have support for advanced preprocesing like jinja based template rendering of the dataset before consumption.